 In many cases, your prospects are the ones fully in control of their final decisions, thus the no-shows and sudden changes of plans.
-All you can do is accumulate enough pre-qualified leads and do your best to stir the conversation in the right direction.
+All you can do is accumulate enough pre-qualified business leads and do your best to stir the conversation in the right direction.
 Therefore, it’s not about how many appointments you book — it’s about closing a deal and securing a partnership.
 However, our months of stable performance were affected by such an unexpected development as the COVID-19 pandemic.
-Travel bans, new regulations, and quarantine made quite an impact on almost every business, including Pibox.
+Travel bans, new regulations, and quarantine made quite an impact on almost every B2B lead generation small business and more, including Pibox.
 But it’s worth noting that while our clients from other industries felt the repercussions immediately, the sudden change was positive for Pibox.

 More potential customers had to look for more effective collaboration platforms.
 While many composers and indie music makers found themselves homebound, the need for keeping up with deadlines remained.
 Therefore, the music community started looking for ways to skip using 10 different tools to make a track.